How to Support Transgender & Gender-questioning Youth

 - Avoid gender segregation and set an inclusive precedent.
 Personally demonstrate a diverse and nonbinary understanding of gender.

 - Be respectful of student names and pronouns.
 A student’s name and pronoun should be updated on school documents and in databases.
 Forms should also be updated to allow for transgender students to identify themselves in accurate ways.
-While these changes on forms may seem small, they communicate to the community that the school is accepting of all students of every gender.
+These changes communicate to the community that the school is accepting of all students of every gender.

 - Implement inclusive dress codes.